Evolution of circumstellar discs in young star-forming regions: Model

 \subsubsection{Circumstellar discs}

 We choose the initial disc radii as:

-where $R'$ is a constant.
+Here $R'$ is a constant.
 We choose $R' = \SI{30}{au}$, which results in initial disc radii between $\sim\SI{5}{au}$ and $\sim\SI{40}{au}$.
-This is in agreement with observations that suggest that young circumstellar discs are generally quite compact (radii around 20 to $\SI{50}{au}$, \citep{trapman2020, tobin2020}).
-We set the initial radius of each disc on the grid through the procedure explained in section \ref{model:discs}.
+This is in agreement with observations that suggest that young circumstellar discs are generally quite compact (radii around 20 to $\SI{50}{au}$, \citet{trapman2020, tobin2020}).